English

-Asset-Based Valuation: Components, Types & Trends
+Asset-Based Valuation: Methods, Components & Trends

 Asset-based valuation is a financial assessment method that calculates a company’s value based on its assets.
 Unlike other valuation methods that may consider earnings or revenue, this approach focuses solely on what the company owns.
 It is particularly useful for businesses with significant tangible or intangible assets, such as real estate, machinery, patents or brand value.
+By evaluating the net worth of a company through its assets, stakeholders can gain insights into its financial health and potential for growth.

 When conducting an asset-based valuation, several key components are considered to ensure an accurate assessment: